AG140 Building and Maintaining A Start Line

 Most dogs that do agility LOVE the sport.
 Training the obstacles and sequences with positive reinforcement creates a strong desire to interact with them.
 Going to the next "thing" becomes a highly valued reward for the dog.
 However, if you and your dog are not communicating well (your cues are not clear), both of you will be frustrated.
 The lack of communication will deteriorate your dog's start line stay - maybe without you even recognizing the first signs.
 For example, your dog's behavior might start to change in classes or trials under certain conditions when:

-3. you are unaware of signals or movements that your dog associates with the release,
+3. You are unaware of the signals or movements that your dog associates with the release,

-Also, there can be some issues caused by stress or frustration, which creates a negative conditioned emotional response in your dog at the start line.
+Also, stress or frustration can cause issues, creating a negative conditioned emotional response in your dog at the start line.
 And when that happens, you no longer have a dog that can think clearly.
 Anything can happen!!

 What causes behavior to deteriorate?